 Although mobile app design has advanced substantially from the beginning of the year 2000, we are expected to witness a dramatic growth in the number of excellent and harmful applications.
 Even for the ones that make it to 2020, it’s still being determined if they’ll be cut by 2021.

 The key is constant shifts.
-Designers must keep improving their understanding of user habits and the psychological aspect that underpins these behaviors.
+Designers must keep improving their understanding of user habits and the psychological aspect that underpins these behaviours.
 When designing an app, consider it from the user’s point of view.
-Please do not choose the color, font, or design based on whether you like it or don’t like it.
+Please do not choose the colour, font, or design based on whether you like it or don’t like it.

 Instead, conduct research and search to see what’s trending.
 You can add new features to your app to prevent mobile app design errors.
 However, altering the overall design rules is optional.